NavazishS/python-app-deploy-gitops/python-app-manifests/README.md

    ```bash
    kubectl apply -f service.yaml
 ```

-##
-Accessing Your Web Service
+## Accessing Your Web Service
-Once the deployment is successful, you can access your web service within the Minikube cluster using the Service's Node IP.
+Once the deployment is successful, you can access your web service within the Minikube cluster using the Service's PodIP:NodePort.

 ## Cleaning up
 ```bash